 This customer wasn’t the first person in the world who thought that pairing products by the same brand would somehow make things more compatible.
 In most cases, it’s nonsense, which is exactly what I used to think when headphone manufacturers like Beyerdynamic and Sennheiser release headphone amplifiers.
 The Beyerdynamic A20 was no exception.
 I had been aware of its existence for years, but I had never really paid it any heed.
 It didn’t help the A20’s case that it was a standalone headphone amp without a DAC when, for the majority of my four years in this hobby, I had been using DAC/amp combos like the JDS Labs Element (piece of garbage, by the way), the Oppo HA-1, and the Schiit Jotunheim with balanced DAC module.
 It had always just seemed cleaner and less cluttered until I realized only earlier this year that it was really limiting my gear selection and I finally pulled the trigger on an endgame standalone DAC, the Schiit Gungnir Multibit (aka Gumby), that I could plug into any amp I pleased, whether single-ended or balanced.

 Actually, if we adhere to the rule of eighths, the output impedance of the A20 is overkill even for the 600 Ω Beyerdynamic T1.
-The rule of eighths would put the ideal output impedance at 75 Ω for that headphone or 31.25 Ω for my DT 1990 Pro; that said, now that I saw there might be something to matching the brand of the amp with the brand of the headphone, I decided to give Beyerdynamic the benefit of a doubt.
+The rule of eighths would put the ideal maximum output impedance at 75 Ω for that headphone or 31.25 Ω for my DT 1990 Pro; that said, now that I saw there might be something to matching the brand of the amp with the brand of the headphone, I decided to give Beyerdynamic the benefit of a doubt.
 Presumably, their electrical engineers know more than I do about this topic, so I went ahead and pulled the trigger on an A20, skipping the much pricier A2 that only seems to betray the glorious simplicity of the A20 by adding unnecessary features.

-The A20 can be had for $300 if you get a good deal or, if you’re smarter than me, you can often get bundle deals through Beach Camera on Amazon with various Beyerdynamic headphones that make the A20 either $100 or free.
+Its MSRP is $500, but the A20 can be had for $300 if you get a good deal or, if you’re smarter than me, you can often get bundle deals through Beach Camera on Amazon with various Beyerdynamic headphones that make the A20 either $100 or free.
 I seem to recall that being an option when I got my DT 1990 Pro and I didn’t want to spend the extra $100 because I’m an idiot.

 The A20 is a simple unit.
 You get a pair of RCA inputs, a pair of RCA outputs, and a pair of 6.35mm headphone jacks.
 The build feels extremely solid, though it could be improved upon.
 The unit is wrapped in brushed aluminum, but the bottom appears to be steel and the top is a high quality plastic.
 I would have preferred a full aluminum chassis, but, to my surprise, I would later find that the A20 generates absolutely no heat, which, now having a Schiit Valhalla 2 in my amp collection, comes as a huge relief.
 I could never place the Valhalla 2 under my monitor because I feared it would melt the monitor.
 With any tube amp, you generally don’t want to leave it unattended for more than an hour at a time.
 The Valhalla 2 could literally burn my hand if I held it on top of the unit for more than a couple of seconds.